Hungary PM Viktor Orban: Antagonising Europe since 2010

 - Football fan and player (FC Felcsut)

-Out of government, Mr Orban was regarded by political analysts as a populist, to the extent that in 2007 the UK's Economist awarded both him and then PM Ferenc Gyurcsany its "politics of the gutter award" citing his "cynical populism and mystifyingly authoritarian socialist-style policies".
+Out of government, Mr Orban was regarded by political analysts as a populist, to the extent that in 2007 the UK's Economist awarded him its "politics of the gutter award", citing his "cynical populism and mystifyingly authoritarian socialist-style policies".

 But bickering on the left played into the hands of Mr Orban, and in 2010 Fidesz and its Christian Democrat allies were returned to power with an overall majority.

-He embarked on the constitutional and financial reforms that have so antagonised his opponents.
+He soon embarked on the constitutional and financial reforms that have so antagonised his opponents.

-His government was accused of imposing a conservative agenda on everything from the media to the economy and religion.
+But critics accuse his government of imposing a conservative agenda on everything, from the media to the economy and religion.

-A central bank law was passed on 30 December in defiance of EU and IMF warnings that it would infringe on the bank's independence, and put in jeopardy a funding deal needed to shore up the country's financial markets.
+A central bank law was also passed on 30 December 2011 in defiance of EU and IMF warnings that it would infringe on the bank's independence.